telerik/blazor-docs/components/filemanager/overview.md

         if (item.IsDirectory)
         {
             // prevent renaming of directories.
 If you allow that, make sure
-            //to also update the Path of the children }
+            // to also update the Path of the children }
         else
         {